marreddysainikhilreddy/emotion-classification/README.md

 Welcome to the repository for our group project for CSCI-567, USC's Machine Learning graduate course.
 This repo contains a variety of transformer-based models for emotion classification in text and convolutional neural network (CNN) models tailored for facial emotion classification in images.

 ## Navigating the Repo:
-- This repo has two main folders: `image-emotion-classification` and `text-emotion-classification`.
-Each folder contains the code for the respective model type. `image-emotion-classification` holds our CNN-based models, and `text-emotion-classification` holds our transformer-based models.
+- This repo has two main folders: `image-emotion-classifier` and `text-emotion-classifier`.
+Each folder contains the code for the respective model type. `image-emotion-classifier` folder holds our CNN-based models, and `text-emotion-classifier` folder holds our transformer-based models.
 Within each folder are a variety of subfolders or ipynb files containing the code for the different models we trained.
 Below is a list describing the models in each of the main folders:
 ### image-emotion-classification:
-- `cnn-architecture`: [Blank]
+- `cnn-architecture`: Contains the code for a custom CNN architecture, which was trained on the fer2013 dataset.
-- `resnet50`: [Blank]
+- `resnet50`: Contains the code for different variations of ResNet50 + custom layers which were trained on fer2013 dataset.
-- `vgg16`: [Blank]
+- `vgg`: Contains code for Fine Tuned VGG16 + custom layers in vgg16_v1.ipynb, Fine Tuned VGG16 + custom layers + MTCNN in vgg16_v1_mtcnn.ipynb, Vgg19 + custom layers in vgg19_fer.ipynb

 ### text-emotion-classification:
 - `cleaning_augmentation`: This folder contains the code for the data cleaning and augmentation process we used for the text data before training a DistilBERT model.